 Hepatitis C Tests and Test Results: An Overview

-Of course not all doctors do this and I am sure the majority of doctors give a good explanation to their patients however the numbers of people who do not understand what their Hepatitis C test results actually mean is high enough to concern me.
+I receive many enquiries about how to interpret Hep C test results, and I’m happy to help you in understanding your test results.
+Results provided by doctors or specialists are often filled with technical terms that make it difficult for the patient to understand.
+Of course, not all doctors do this and I am sure the majority of doctors give a good explanation to their patients however the numbers of people who do not understand what their Hepatitis C test results actually mean is high enough to concern me.

 The Liver Function Test

 After the Hep C antibody test there are several options for which testing path to follow.

 Because RNA, or genetic testing, for the Hep C virus is relatively expensive at about US$250 per test, for many people in the world this may be more than one month’s wages and impossible to afford so if money is an issue a Liver Function Test is an option to consider.